 Why should I create complex passwords?

 The reason for creating complex passwords is to make them hard to guess and hard to decipher.
-Personally I always create, where possible, a 20 character password with upper & lower case letters, numbers, and symbols that is randomly generated.
+Personally, I always create, where possible, a 20 character password with upper & lower case letters, numbers, and symbols that are randomly generated.

 Do I have to have a unique password for every account?